 (d) Contingent liabilities on guarantees, letters of credit,

 acceptances and endorsements are reported at the rates prevailing on

 the Balance Sheet date.

-Available for Sale, and ''Held for Trading'' and are valued category
+Available for Sale, and ''Held for Trading'' and are valued in accordance

 of investments is charged to revenue and not included in cost.